 The eyelids and eyes bone heads should be positionned at the eye center while the tail should reach the eyeglobe surface.

-The eyebrows bones and lips_roll bones have been designed to work with shape keys and drivers (read below the Skinning chapter).
+The lips_roll bones have been designed to work with shape keys and drivers (read below the Skinning chapter).
 However if you are used to work with the bone deform method, you can change their position and rotation the way you want for correct deformations.

 To rig characters with multiple arms or legs, duplicate a limb by selecting one bone from it and click Duplicate.